digicatapult/veritable-ui/README.md

 npm run test:integration
 ```

-### E2E/UI Testing
-> :This is something that currently is not implemented but it's already on a roadmap so leaving this section for later and if nothing changes we will be using cypress

 ## Database
 This service is dependant on postgreSQL which will sync up across all nodes and will update cloudagent when needed.
 We use `knex` wrapper for wrapping [create, read, write, update] database quries.
 We also have different models for inserting and returning data which gives us a control of sensitive data or data we do not want to get along the record.
 We also use **zod** for enchanted validation.
 It's currently used in `src/models/db/types.ts` file.